jverneaut/html-to-gutenberg/README.md

 # HTML To Gutenberg

-A **WIP** experimental webpack plugin that turns raw html into dynamic Gutenberg Blocks built with React and Twig.
+A webpack plugin that turns raw HTML into dynamic Gutenberg Blocks built with React and Twig.

 It uses magic attributes like `data-name="title"` to make dom elements editable.